julianofhernandez/Trash-Sorting/project/backend/annotation_database/README.md

 ## Annotation Database

+This flask app is Deprecated in favor of the Consolidated Server but may be ran individually.

 This is the code for the annotation database

 * `db_server_app.py` the Flask app for serving api calls